360Power/360power-api-doc/README.md

 * BCHBTC

 ## Appendix B - accepted order quantity and order price scale
+Note that when creating an order, the order quantity and order price scale(number of decimal points) will be truncated if they were higher than our accepted values.
+For example, eg LTC/USDT orders will have the order price truncated to 2 decimal places while order quantity will be truncated to 5 decimal places.

 Symbol | Price Scale | Qty Scale
 --- | --- | ---
 ETHBTC | 6 | 3